oclif/oclif/README.md

 # Requirements

 Only Node 8+ is supported.
-Node 6 will be out of LTS in April of 2019 and we will not support it ever.
+Node 6 will reach end-of-life April 2019.
 At that point we will continue to support the current LTS version of node.

 <!-- install -->
 # Install